 If you’ve been pondering what tahini is for quite some time, you came to the right place.
 It’s is an ingredient rising in popularity across the US, Canada, and even the UK and Europe.
 But what exactly is it?

-Before we get to the answer, let’s discuss what put tahini on the food map in recent years: hummus.
+Before we get to the answer, let’s discuss what put this ingredient on the food map in recent years: hummus.
 You’ve probably heard of hummus – a dip made from chickpeas.
 That is definitely correct.
 However, you may not know the other ingredients within this yummy dip.
 We’ll give you a hint – one of them is tahini.
 And believe it or not, tahini is the star of the show when it comes to hummus!
 If you don’t use a high-quality tahini, your hummus will reflect that.
 So, let’s cut to the chase.

 Not All Tahini is Created Equal

 When looking for a high-quality tahini in addition to the flavor is the texture of the paste itself.
 It should have a runny, smooth consistency.
 It should also be fairly easily to reblend the product if it’s been sitting on the shelf for some time.
-However, many tahini jars that are currently found on the Western hemisphere’s grocery shelves are not of this quality.
+However, many jars that are currently found on the Western hemisphere’s grocery shelves are not of this quality.
 That’s why we launched Soom Foods!

-How To Use Tahini
+How To Use It

-Consumers of Soom Tahini not only use tahini in hummus, but also in salad dressings, tahini sauces, marinades, soups, baked goods, and even coffee!
+Consumers of Soom not only use it in hummus, but also in salad dressings, sauces, marinades, soups, baked goods, and even coffee!
 You can find delicious, nutritious, and versatile uses of on our recipes page.